davidosomething/git-my/README.md

-# git-my v0.4.0
+# git-my v1.0.0

-> Lists a user's remote branches and shows if it was merged and/or available
+Lists all of a user's branches, including local and remote, and shows:

-> locally
+- if a remote branch is checked out locally
+- if a local branch is tracked remotely
+- if a local branch is up-to-date with a specified branch

 | Name | Link |
 | ---- | ---- |